Similarity surfaces, connections, and the measurable Riemann mapping theorem: Polygons

-\loctitle{Unbounded polygons} We will need to include unbounded polygons $P$ into the game.
+We will need to let unbounded polygons $P$ enter the game.
 As above, we start by including only convex ones.
 They are assumed closed as subsets of $\hat{\C}$, i.e.\ they include the vertex $\infty$.
 We call \emph{finite} vertex a vertex that is in $\C$, i.e.\ different from $\infty$.
 We only consider unbounded polygons that have exactly two edges reaching infinity, we call them \emph{unbounded} edges, and require that these edges are half-lines, i.e.\ that each reach to a finite vertex, possibly the same.
 Our requirement rules out in particular the case where an edge is a whole straight line, but still allows the two unbounded edges to have a union that is a whole straight line (iff.\ they end at the same finite vertex and make there an angle of $\pi$).

-This assumption implies that there are at least two edges, so rules out the case $P=\C$, which has no edge, and also rules out a half plane with no finite vertex.
-It also rules out the case where the complement of $P$ would have more than one components.
-Such a polygon would be bounded by two parallel lines and there would either be at least an edge from infinity to itself or four edges reaching infinity.
+This assumption implies obviously that there are at least two edges, and less obviously that the complement has exactly one connected component.
+So it rules out the case $P=\C$, which has no edge, and also rules out a half plane with no finite vertex, and also the case where $P$ is a strip.
 However, we can recover all these cases by pasting appropriate polygons satisfying our assumptions (see also the last paragraph of the present section).

-With these conditions each unbounded polygon has only one infinite vertex and each unbounded edge is a half line.
+With these conditions each unbounded polygon has only one infinite vertex and each of its two unbounded edges is a half line.
+Recall that we assume it is convex.
 We now consider the previous constructions, but allowing the presence of unbounded polygons that satisfy the conditions.
-We have to assume that the pairing between edges satisfies that unbounded edges are paired with unbounded edges.
+We have to assume that the pairing between edges satisfies that unbounded edges are paired with unbounded edges, and so that the infinite vertex is on the first vertex of one edge and the second vertex of the other, where the polygon boundary is still oriented counterclockwise.
 Moreover, the orientation reversing $\C$-affine map sending an unbounded $e_1:j_1$ to an unbounded $e_2:j_2$ exists but is not anymore unique.
 So the data that must be given prior the construction has to include the choice of this map for each such pair (for a visual way to do this, one can mark unbounded edges with supplementary non-vertex points, that must match under the gluings, as in \Cref{sub:hd:p}).